-While some attorneys and Will authors like to create a single Will document for both husband and wife (often referred to as a "Combined Will" or "Reciprocal Will"), Standard Legal finds that the individual Last Will & Testament structure offers a better legal option for 'real life' reasons.
+While some attorneys and Will authors like to create a single Will document for both husband and wife (often referred to as a "Combined Will" or "Reciprocal Will"), Standard Legal finds that creating an individual Last Will & Testament for each spouse offers a better legal option for 'real life' reasons.

-Further, the fact that the original Will is submitted to the probate court can create new issues should the other spouse die while the first estate is still being probated.
+Further, the fact that the original Will is submitted to the Probate Court upon the passing of the first spouse can create new issues should the other spouse die while the first estate is still being probated.
 Obtaining a copy of the original Combined Will for filing with the probate court for the "second to die" spouse could create difficulties, especially if the "second to die" spouse has moved his or her home to a jurisdiction different from the location where the first spouse's Will is being probated.

 Given these scenarios, utilizing separate, individual Wills for each spouse is preferred.

 The Will documents for each spouse can be written to mirror each other, so that the first spouse to die leaves his or her property to the surviving spouse and then to their children, if any.